ridvikpal/CarCartAPI/README.md

 * Filtering entries by date.
 For example, the user may only like to see listings between a specific range, or sort by the newest listings first.
-* Enable POST request to add listing to the database.
-This would simulate a user wanting to put their car up for sale!
 * Sorting by car trim.
 For example, the user may only want the Touring Version of the Honda Civic.
 * Sorting by car specifications, including engine size, drivetrain, transmission, and fuel type.
 For example, a user may only want a car that is 4WD or AWD.